FrewtyPebbles/Swig/README.md

  # Swig v0.4.7
- Swig is a transpiler that compiles to HTML and JavaScript.
+ Swig is a transpiler that compiles to HTML and JavaScript that I wrote as a learning experiment.
 It has some special features that maximize efficiency and add new functionality to the standard vanilla web development tools.

  # Features: